opbokel/hellway/README.md

     * 3 - AB = Intense Traffic, Purple (+ 40 seconds)
     * 4 - AA = Rush Hour, White (ish) (+ 45 seconds)

-* Game Reset: Restarts the the current game mode and apply the difficulty switches.
+* Game Reset: Restarts the current game mode and applies the difficulty switches.
+If the game is stopped and there is no change do the difficulty switches, it will cycle through the cars.
+    * Car 0 - Car with spoiler.
+    * Car 1 - Hatchback.
+    * Car 2 - Sedan.
+    * Car 3 - Dragster.

 * TV Type (Color / BW): Changes between the default background color and a black background.
 A completely black background offers better contrast and might work better on Black and White televisions, but can be hard on the eyes.
 The main reason for this feature is to provide accessibility for people with color blindness or other disabilities.
 This can be changed anytime during gameplay.
 It also reverses the QR code color.